-Students, faculty, and staff are instructed to call 911 to report a fire emergency.
+Students, faculty and staff shall first call 911 to report a fire emergency.
+If possible, University Police and Public Safety should also be contacted at 3333.

 Immediate notification for a non-emergency incident (e.g., fire is out, evidence that something burned, attempted intentional burning of material) shall be made to: